Masterxilo/ExportTable/ReadMe.md

-ExportTable is a faster implementation of Mathematica's Export[., "Table"] for matrices of real numbers.
+ExportTable is a faster implementation of Mathematica's Export[., "Table"] for matrices of real numbers, created in response to https://mathematica.stackexchange.com/questions/120015/fast-way-to-export-large-amount-of-data-in-table-format/

 by Paul Frischknecht, 2016